boscocp/AnimalShelter/README.md

 # AnimalShelter
 Exercice of design pattern implementation: Abstract factory.
-Also some Unitary tests.
+Also some Unitary tests NUnity.